The status of the TPNW

 Other supporters

-Several of the other supporters have already started domestic processes to sign or accede to the TPNW.
-These include Eritrea, Eswatini, Mauritania, Papua New Guinea, Solomon Islands, and Uganda.
-Six of the other supporters (Iraq, Mauritania, Morocco, Qatar, Senegal, and Yemen) participated as observers at the First Meeting of States Parties to the TPNW in 2022.5
+Several of the 40 other supporters have already started domestic processes to sign or accede to the TPNW.
+Eight of the states in this category—Andorra, Egypt, Guinea, Iraq, Morocco, Qatar, Tunisia, and Yemen—participated as observers at the Second Meeting of States Parties to the TPNW (2MSP) in 2023.

 Opposed states